 Jazz up your homemade Dinner Rolls

 - Garlic Herb Butter.
-Mix 2 tbsp melted butter with garlic powder and Italian seasoning.
+Mix 2 tablespoon melted butter with garlic powder and Italian seasoning.

 - Cheesy Bacon Dinner Rolls.
 Mix 1 cup shredded sharp cheddar cheese and about 3 strips of cooked thick-cut bacon, chopped finely into the dough before adding all the flour.

 - Honey Butter.
-Beat together one stick of softened butter with 1 tsp ground cinnamon and 2 tbsp brown sugar with an electric mixer.
+Beat together one stick of softened butter with 1 teaspoon ground cinnamon and 2 tablespoon brown sugar with an electric mixer.

 Looking for more amazing bread recipes?
 Check out: